reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 #### Fix reconnecting on every keystroke {/*fix-reconnecting-on-every-keystroke*/}

-In this example, the `ChatRoom` component connects to the chat room when the component mounts, disconnects when it unmounts, and reconnects when you select a different chat room.
+In this example, the `ChatRoom` Component connects to the chat room when the Component mounts, disconnects when it unmounts, and reconnects when you select a different chat room.
 This behavior is correct, so you need to keep it working.

 However, there is a problem.
 Whenever you type into the message box input at the bottom, `ChatRoom` *also* reconnects to the chat.
 (You can notice this by clearing the console and typing into the input.)
 Fix the issue so that this doesn't happen.